11 Fun problem-solving activities for teams

 If multiple eggs remain unbroken, you can keep increasing the height of the fall to find out the last egg that survives even after falling from a higher height.
 The winning team is the one that created the most durable carrier that survived until the last.

-The idea behind this problem-solving activity is to encourage all members of the team to work together towards achieving the common goal.
+The idea behind this problem-solving activity is to encourage all team members to work together to achieve a common goal.

 Why teamwork is essential to problem-solving